edinsabic/C/README.md

 # C
 Small projects in C\
-A directory will be crated for each game
+A directory will be crated for each game\
+\
+Read the comment on the last commit